DonyorM/weresync/README.rst

     $ sudo weresync /dev/sda /dev/sdb

-For more information, including how to copy the partition table from drive to another, see the `Basic Usage <https://pythonhosted.org/WereSync/weresync.html>`_ documentation page.
+For more information, including how to copy the partition table from drive to another, see the `Basic Usage <https://weresync.readthedocs.io/en/latest/gweresync.html>`__ documentation page.

 Documentation
 =============

-Documentation can be found on the `Python Package Index <https://pythonhosted.org/WereSync/>`_.
+Documentation can be found on the `Read the Docs <https://weresync.readthedocs.io/en/latest/g>`__.

 Contributing and Bug Reports
 ============================

-First, take a look at our `contribution guidelines <https://github.com/DonyorM/weresync/blob/master/CONTRIBUTING.rst>`_.
+First, take a look at our `contribution guidelines <https://github.com/DonyorM/weresync/blob/master/CONTRIBUTING.rst>`__.

 To contribute simply fork this repository, make your changes, and submit a pull request.
-Bugs can be reported on the `issue tracker <https://github.com/donyorm/weresync/issues/>`_
+Bugs can be reported on the `issue tracker <https://github.com/donyorm/weresync/issues/>`__

 WereSync currently has huge need of people testing the program on complex drive setups.
 In order to do this please: